 Regular control of key process parameters is essential to comply with certain product and process specifications, and results in attaining optimal product quality and consistency in any industry.
 NIRS analyzers can provide data every 30 seconds for near real-time monitoring of production processes.

 Figure 6.
 The Metrohm Process Analytics NIRS XDS Process Analyzer, shown here with multiplexer option allowing up to 9 measuring channels.
 Here, both microbundle (yellow) and single fiber (blue) optical cables are connected, with both a reflectance probe and transmission pair configured.

 Using NIRS process analyzers is not only preferable for 24/7 monitoring of the manufacturing process, it is also extremely beneficial for inspecting the quality of raw materials and reagents.
 By providing data in «real-time» to the industrial control system (e.g., DCS or PLC), any process can be automated based on the NIRS data.
 As a result, downtimes are reduced, unforeseen situations are avoided, and costly company assets are safeguarded.

 Furthermore, the included software on Metrohm Process Analytics NIRS instruments has a built-in chemometric package which allows qualification of a product even while it is still being produced.
 A report is then generated which can be directly used by the QC manager.
 Therefore, the product quality consistency is improved leading to potential added revenues.

 Do you want to learn more about improving product quality with online or inline NIRS analysis?
 Take a look at our brochure!

-In the next part of this FAQ, we will cover even more of your burning questions regarding NIRS for lab and process measurements.
-Don’t forget to subscribe to the blog so you don’t miss out on future posts!
+In the next part, we cover even more of your burning questions regarding NIRS for lab and process measurements:

 Want to learn more about NIR spectroscopy and potential applications?
 Have a look at our free and comprehensive application booklet about NIR spectroscopy.